SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 * Download and install [MiKTeX](http://miktex.org/)
 * Download/clone __LaTeX-AMC-PhD-Thesis-Template__ repository

-The following commands have to be executed in a terminal (e.g. Linux command terminal, Git Bash, DOS prompt, etc.) in the GitHub project directory (i.e. `{path}\LaTeX-AMC-PhD-Thesis-Template Repository`):
+The following commands have to be executed in a terminal (e.g. Linux command terminal, Git Bash, DOS prompt, etc.) in the GitHub project directory (i.e. `\{path}\LaTeX-AMC-PhD-Thesis-Template`):

 __>>__ Run LaTeX on thesis.tex:
 ```